What Is The Rate Of Return Of A Delaware Statutory Trust?

 Our total return on the DST with a five-year holding period is 42.1%.

-Being able to calculate your rate of return allows you to make a better-informed investment decision.
+Calculating your rate of return allows you to make a better-informed investment decision.
 It removes a lot of guesstimation and allows for some fairly accurate back-of-the-napkin-type calculations.
 Of course, you can also plug everything into a spreadsheet and have a ready-to-go template.

 This material is for general information and educational purposes only.
 Information is based on data gathered from what we believe are reliable sources.
 It is not guaranteed as to accuracy, does not purport to be complete and is not intended to be used as a primary basis for investment decisions.